huyixin1/assignment1-410/README.md

 ```

 ### Testing
 The URL shortener application includes a test class that covers most of the core functionalities.
-The tests are consists out of three Python files: test_app.py (12 tests), test_auth.py (4 tests), test_helpers.py (5 tests).
+The tests consists out of three Python files: test_app.py (12 tests), test_auth.py (4 tests), test_helpers.py (5 tests).
 The tests cover, among others, the following functionalities:
 * Validation and generation of short URLs
 * Retrieval of short URLs
 * Redirection, updating, and deletion of short URLs